-In Passive DI boxes typically balun transformer uses in form of high-impedance signal to low-impedance signal.
+In Passive DI boxes typically balun transformer uses in form of a high-impedance signal to a low-impedance signal.

 This transformer features electrically separate windings in the input and output stages.
 That results in both impedance matched for a standard mic pre and free from ground hum originating at the input stage.

 Active DI Box